Board of directors

 Dr Robert (Bob) Edgar AM

-BEcon (Hons), PhD (Ohio State), FAICD
+BEcon (Hons), PhD (Ohio State)

 Dr Edgar has extensive experience in financial services, including 25 years at ANZ Bank where he retired as Deputy Chief Executive Officer.
-He is a director of La Trobe Financial Services (Deputy Chairman).

-Special Responsibilities: Board Chair
+Special responsibilities: Board Chair

 Professor Christina Mitchell AO